Skip to Content

 Chemotherapy Prognosis and Survival Rates

 Studies show chemotherapy may extend life expectancy and survival rates for some patients.
-However, chemotherapy life expectancy extension depends on many factors.
+However, extending life expectancy depends on many factors.
 For example, the cancer type and stage may affect life expectancy.

 How Effective Is Chemotherapy?